hundred rabbits logo consisting of one hundred white dots

 Sail to South Korea

 Busan is very close to Japan.
 If this is your plan, you can sail up the west coast of Japan and exit the country through Tsushima to make the sail to Korea.
 Canadians can stay in Korea for 6 months, but many other nationalities are granted only 90 days.
 Extensions are difficult to obtain.
-If you're planning on staying longer than a 90-day, a special long-term visa must be obtained in advance and you will have to apply for a residence certificate at the local immigration office.
+If you're planning on staying longer than 90 days, you must obtain a special long-term visa in advance and you will have to apply for a residence certificate at the local immigration office.

 Busan isn't ideal to keep your boat for long periods of time, but there are plenty of other places to go.
 A friend mentioned Mokpo as being a good, cheap place to keep a boat for a long period, but it's a longer sail than Busan.